Probing the sensitivity of anisotropic flow coefficients to the initial nuclear structure in pO and OO collisions at the

 One can quantify the initial state spatial anisotropy of the collision overlap region using eccentricity ($\epsilon_2$), triangularity ($\epsilon_3$), etc., as follows~\cite{Petersen:2010cw, Prasad:2022zbr},

 where $r$ and $\phi_{\rm part}$ denote the radial distance and azimuthal angle of the participant nucleons from the center in polar coordinates.
-However, with IP-Glasma, we can estimate the spatial anisotropy of the fluid just before the start of the MUSIC hydrodynamics.
-Here we have the energy density, $\varepsilon(x,y)$, in each fluid cell of dimension (${\textrm{d}} x, {\textrm{d}}y$) at ($x,y$) from the center ($0,0$).
-Thus, Eq.~\eqref{eq:eccentricity} can be modified as follows~\cite{Schenke:2013aza}.
+However, with IP-Glasma, it is possible to estimate the spatial anisotropy of the fluid just before the start of the MUSIC hydrodynamics.
+Hence, by using energy density, $\varepsilon(x,y)$, in each fluid cell of dimension (${\textrm{d}} x, {\textrm{d}}y$) at ($x,y$) from the center ($0,0$), Eq.~\eqref{eq:eccentricity} can be modified as follows~\cite{Schenke:2013aza}.

 \begin{widetext}